protontypes/open-sustainable-technology/README.md

 - [Iowa Daily Erosion Project](https://github.com/dailyerosion/dep) - Estimates soil erosion and water runoff occurring on hill slopes in Iowa and surrounding states.
 - [SoilHealthDataCube](https://github.com/AI4SoilHealth/SoilHealthDataCube) - Soil Health Data Cube for Europe.
 - [GeoTessera](https://github.com/ucam-eo/geotessera) - A foundation model that can process time-series satellite imagery for applications such as land classification and canopy height prediction.
+- [wlts.py](https://github.com/brazil-data-cube/wlts.py) - Produce information on land use and coverage used by the Brazilian Government to make public policy decisions.

 ### Ecotoxicology